ESPRI-Mod/synda/sdt/doc/gridftp.md

     sudo yum install epel-release -y

-Then install the package with
+then install the package with

     sudo yum install globus-gass-copy-progs